 There is a strong need to build people’s connection with the natural world.
 We are always working to expand the reach of our environmental education programming to new and underserved population, such as urban youth, veterans, and seniors.
 Support from donors and volunteers makes increased programming possible.

 Every little bit helps us accomplish our mission.
 While many of our programs require fees, those fees don't cover the full cost of running the programs, maintaining the facilities, and managing the sanctuaries.

 Become a Leadership Friend

-Leadership Friends donors are particularly important to Arcadia as their gifts provide us the security we need in order to plan ahead, maintain the variety of work we do, and expand our reach.
+Leadership Friends gifts are particularly important to Arcadia because they give us the security we need in order to plan and provide the best possible natural history education experience for our many constituents.
 Please consider joining our:

 - Founder’s Circle with a gift of $2,500+